-The Indian media and entertainment sector, particularly the film industry-popularly known as Bollywood, has experienced robust growth over the last few years and has become one of the fastest growing sectors of the economy.
-The film industry in India is estimated to be worth INR 138 billion in 2014 and is expected to grow at a Compound Annual Growth Rate ("CAGR") of 11.9 per cent from the year 2013 to 2018.2 The Indian film industry is estimated to have directly provided employment to 1.84 lakh people in the financial year 2013, and added USD 853 million of value to the economy.3 In the last few years, several Bollywood films have successively broken previous records on box office collections, which have perhaps also prompted both multinational entertainment companies and Indian conglomerates to invest in Bollywood films.
+The Indian media and entertainment sector, particularly the film industry-popularly known as Bollywood, has experienced robust growth over the last few years and has become one of the fastest growing sectors of the economy.^I The film industry in India reached INR 183 billion in 2019 and is expected to grow at a Compound Annual Growth Rate ("CAGR") of 7.3% per cent from the years of 2019 to 2024.2 In the last few years, several Bollywood films have successively broken previous records on box office collections, which have perhaps also prompted both multinational entertainment companies and Indian conglomerates to invest in Bollywood films.

 Traditionally, the Indian film industry has been social relationship centric, under which the arrangements/agreements were either oral or scantily documented and the disputes were usually resolved without going into arbitration or litigation.
 This, however, meant absence of proper chain of title documentation leading to uncertainty in the flow of rights.
 Only in the past few years, the Indian film industry has woken up to the need for written contracts and protection of intellectual property ("IP") rights.
 The need arose because the Indian film industry witnessed a paradigm shift in its structure in the last decade.
-Previously, the films where funded by private money lenders, often mafia money, primarily interested in the collections from distribution rights or the box-office and ignored the residual income from the repurposing of the IP.
+Previously, the films where funded by private money lenders, often mafia money, primarily interested in the collections from distribution rights or the boxoffice and ignored the residual income from the repurposing of the IP.
 But after it was accorded the "industry status" in 2000 by the Government of India, the following years saw the films receiving funding from the banks, and Indian corporates such as Sahara, Reliance group, Mahindra and foreign studios such as Warner Bros., 20th Century Fox and the like.
 The banks, Indian corporations and foreign investors insisted on written contracts with the producers and required the producers to have watertight contracts with the cast and the crew including appropriate chain of title documentation.
 With the increase in commercialization opportunities, the talents that hesitated to sign even a one page contract until early 2000 started presenting detailed written contracts to preserve their commercialization rights, e.g., merchandising rights.

-On one hand, though the growth of this industry has been stupendous, on the other hand, the glitzy world of Bollywood has seen a rush of litigations for reasons including infringement of IP rights and breach of contract (e.g. non-payment and non-fulfillment of commitments by talents, distributors and producers).
+On one hand, though the growth of this industry has been stupendous, on the other hand, the glitzy world of Bollywood has seen a rush of litigations for reasons including infringement of IP rights and breach of contract (e.g. nonpayment and non-fulfillment of commitments by talents, distributors and producers).
 The phenomenon has struck innumerable movies of late, including the Oscar winning Slumdog Millionaire, requiring the producers and distributors to spend their days prior to the openings pacing court corridors instead of preparing for their premieres.